Heart of England School: Campus

-It has 3 main blocks (Main block, Hampton block and Leveson block).
+The school has three main blocks (Main block, Hampton block and Leveson block).
 The P.E. block, a part of main block, consists of a Dance Studio, a Gym, a Sports Hall and lessons also take place in the hall, tennis courts and field.
 The playing field abuts the Primary School field.
-Recent renovations have included a "Cyber Cafe" and "restaurant", improving the eating area for pupils.
 In September 2010 an extension to the Hampton Building was added to provide much needed specialist accommodation for Maths, Languages, Food Technology and Drama.